Phu1237/vscode-vs-browser/README.md

 This extension contributes the following settings:

-* `vs-browser.proxy`: Use proxy to prevent some errors (Longer loading time and can not use with localhost)
+- `vs-browser.proxy`: Use proxy to prevent some errors (Longer loading time and can not use with localhost)
-* `vs-browser.showMessageDialog`: Show message dialog
+- `vs-browser.showMessageDialog`: Show message dialog
-* `vs-browser.url`: Default URL open when start the browser
+- `vs-browser.url`: Default URL open when start the browser
+- `vs-browser.reload.onSave`: Auto reload the browser when file is saved
-* `vs-browser.reload.enableAutoReload`: Auto reload the browser after a limited time
+- `vs-browser.reload.enableAutoReload`: Auto reload the browser after a limited time
-* `vs-browser.reload.time`: The limited time in milliseconds
+- `vs-browser.reload.time`: The limited time in milliseconds

 ## Known Issues

-* Sometimes, the dialog still displays even if nothing goes wrong
+- Sometimes, the dialog still displays even if nothing goes wrong
-* Auto reload not reload to the current page (reload to the URL on URL input now)
+- Auto reload not reload to the current page (reload to the URL on URL input now)

 ## Release Notes

+### [1.1.0] - 2022-03-17

+- Add reload on save

 ### [1.0.6] - 2022-01-21